sierratjv/Batstone_Lab_UNIX_Tutorial/clusters.md

 **usage**

-In the head, type ``usage`` to see how many people are currently using the computers:
+On the head, type ``usage`` to see how many people are currently using the computers:
 ```
  Usage script is located in /usr/local/bin
  Collecting information ... please wait